New York City Restaurant Guide

 Palma.
 West Village.
 One of the most intimate and romantic Italian restaurants located in the West Village.
 You truly feel like you’re being transported to Italy when you dine in their backyard.
 Everything from the ivy-covered walls to the adorable ceramic plates is just perfect.
 The food and wine is always good, but the highlight here is definitely the atmosphere.

 Scarpetta.
 Chelsea (Meatpacking).
-I recently visited Scarpetta for a friend’s going away party, and I have to say I was very impressed by the food here!
+I visited Scarpetta for a friend’s going away party, and I have to say I was very impressed by the food here!
 Their creamy polenta with truffled mushrooms was mouth-wateringly good (probably the best I’ve had), and they are famous for their tomato basil spaghetti.
 Really cool interior, definitely a bit more upscale and sophisticated.

 Speedy Romeo.
 Lower East Side & Clinton Hill.
 The White Album Pizza is probably my favorite pizza in NYC – you NEED to get this one if you go here!!!
-Surprisingly, their Kale Apple Salad was really quite good (you know, to balance out all the cheesy pizza).
+Surprisingly, their Kale Apple Salad is really quite good (you know, to balance out all the cheesy pizza).
 This is a hip, cool spot, and their LES location recently expanded so now you can get in with less of a wait.
 Really love this place for a pizza and wine night in the summer!

 Good Mexican/Cuban: Cafe Habana (tiny little place, get the corn!).
 La Esquina (fun place to go for drinks/before going out).
 Rosie’s (great open atmosphere).
 Tacombi (really affordable, also cool atmosphere).

 Other: Bobo (really cool space, nice backyard seating, one of the best risottos I’ve had).
 Buddakan (Asian fusion cuisine, good for birthdays or before a big night out).
 Claudette (cute French restaurant, Madeleine pastries are unreal).
 Lovely Day (really small and cozy, good Thai food).
 Narcissa (has a really cute garden for drinks).
-Seamores (for seafood; nice outdoor seating on a fun corner).

 Met Rooftop Bar.
 Upper East Side.
 Located atop my favorite museum in the city is a beautiful rooftop bar.
 Each year features a new art installation, and stunning views of central park and the surrounding buildings.
 There is no view quite like this one!
 Note that this is only open from Mid-April to October.